Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 ![](img/2unnamed-chunk-13-1.png)<!-- -->

-The distribution of the purchase now approximately normal.
+The distribution of the purchase is now close to normal distribution.

 # Distributions analysis

-We want to understand more which variable is highly correlated with the purchase.
+We want to understand more about which variable is highly correlated with the purchase.
 So, I will examine using distributions of the purchases between each variable groups.